Searinox/FileBot/README.md

 In-chat help is available by typing "/help" to the bot.

-It is possible to give strictly read or read+write permissions to users.
+Set read or read/write permissions on a per-user basis.

+Initiate or cancel archival tasks for files or folders to later retrieve them within service file size limits.

 File size limits enforced on bots by the Telegram service still apply.
-As of the last update to this document, that limit is 50MB.
+As of the last update to this document, the limit for uploading files to chat is 50MB and the limit for downloading files from chat is 20MB.